-Is caused by a spontaneous mutation at conception; nothing either parent did caused their child’s condition

 Researchers across the globe are now looking at the DDX3X mutations and their effects.
-Our mission is to help families and researchers move forward.
+Our purpose is to help families and researchers move forward.
 Learn more about DDX3X research.

-Do you think your daughter could have the DDX3X gene mutation?
+Do you think your child could have the DDX3X gene mutation?

 - Movement disorders